maixnor/wu-quartz/content/2 Consumer is King.md

 	- complete -> consumer can compare options
 	- transitivity: A > B and B > C -> A > C
 	- non-satiation: more is better
+		- if satiation is possible -> indifference curve is circular -> has an optimum within finite space
 	- convexity -> preference for variety -> [[Common Properties of Functions#Monotonicity]]
 	- continuity -> [[Marginal Changes]]